 The gameplay is similar to the original MK trilogy and is strictly 2D, with characters rendered in 3D.
 Familiar faces return like Liu Kang, Sub Zero, and Johnny Cage, along with others for a total character roster of 27.
 God of War action hero Kratos is a bonus character for PS3 owners.
 Future downloadable characters will be released to pump up the roster.
 So far Scarlet Lady(a red ninja cut from MK II), Kintaro(a boss also from MK II), and Kenshi(a new blind character) have been confirmed.

-The plot takes places between the first three games where characters time –travel to alternate events in the past to save the future from Shao Kahn.
-Gameplay is similar to the early games and classic stages like “the Pit” return, as do the infamous fatalities.
+The plot takes place between the first three games where characters time –travel to alternate events in the past to save the future from Shao Kahn.
+The gameplay is similar to the early games and classic stages like “the Pit” return, as do the infamous fatalities.
 Although it is similar to the old games, the core gameplay has been tweaked.

 The controls resemble a four-button Tekken-style approach, and the game is lighting fast.
 You can make your own combos or use preset commands.
 Special attacks from later MK games called super meters that have three levels of techniques are a new addition to the franchise.